Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 Once viewed as a Day 3 pick coming into the season, there’s a real possibility he’s selected in the back half of the first round, and he would certainly be a welcomed addition to the Eagles’ edge rusher room with his proven pass rush plan and explosive skill set.

-Elijah Roberts, EDGE/DT, Southern Methodist
+Elijah Roberts, edge/DT, Southern Methodist

 The Eagles will be bringing in Southern Methodist versatile defensive lineman Elijah Roberts for a predraft visit, according to DLLS Cowboys.
 Roberts, a 6-foot-4 edge player who originally spent three seasons with Miami’s program out of high school, transferred to SMU in 2023 and was a defensive catalyst, helping the Mustangs make a College Football Playoff appearance this past season.